0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 This is the simplest component, but look at that html!() macro!
 Yes, that's actual html inside your Rust code.

-This isn't achieved by some kind of preprocessor like react requires with JSX, this is native Rust.
+This isn't achieved by some kind of external preprocessor like react requires with JSX, this is native Rust.

-At compile-time, the html!() macro re-writes that html into yew function calls that build the html and interpolate the props for us.
+At compile-time, the html!() macro re-writes that html into a yew data structure that builds valid html and interpolates the props for us.

 ---